 In accordance with N.J.A.C.
-6A:32-7.8(e), the New Jersey public school district of last enrollment, graduation, or permanent departure of the student from the school district shall keep for 100 years a mandated record of a student's name, date of birth, name of parents, gender, eitizenship, address, telephone number, health history and immunization, standardized assessment results and test answer sheet (protocol), grades, attendance, classes attended, grade level completed, year completed, and years of attendance.
+6A:32-7.8(e), the New Jersey public school district of last enrollment, graduation, or permanent departure of the student from the school district shall keep for 100 years a mandated record of a student's name, date of birth, name of parents, gender, health history and immunization, standardized assessment results, grades, attendance, classes attended, grade level completed, year completed, and years of attendance.